 HOPE Healthcare and Hospice offers hospice volunteer opportunities that allow you to choose the role with which you feel the most comfortable.
 These include:

-Support for patients.
-This can include visiting, reading, taking walks, writing letters, interpreting for those who do not speak English, bringing in music, and supervising therapeutic visits with pets.
+This can include visiting, reading, taking walks, writing letters, bringing in music, and supervising therapeutic visits with pets.
 Volunteers with necessary certification can also provide massage therapy.
 Some hospices also utilize volunteers who offer complementary therapies such as aroma therapy or therapeutic touch.